leopard-ai/betty/docs/quickstart/tutorial.rst

 **Optimizer**

-We use the SGD optimizer with the learning rate of 0.01 and the momentum value of 0.9 as our optimizer.
+For our optimizer, we use the SGD optimizer with a learning rate of 0.01 and a momentum value of 0.9.

 .. code:: python